Allergy Shots in Durham, NC: What to Know

 How much do allergy shots cost in Durham?

 Traditional allergy shots in Durham cost between $2,530 and $4,400 for Year 1 cash, with individual office visits running $130 to $310.
 The Research Triangle's academic medical centers drive prices 10-15% above the state average.
-An at-home sublingual alternative is available for $59 per month.
+Curex offers at-home SCIT allergy shots at $129 per month as a convenient alternative.

 What is the most common allergy in Durham?